 BUYER AND SELLER BEWARE

-Venmo does not offer a buyer or seller protection program for any transactions conducted using the Venmo app or Venmo.com, regardless of the nature of the payment (or charge).
-Authorized Merchant Payments and Venmo Card transactions, however, may be eligible for protection.
+Venmo does not offer a buyer or seller protection program for transactions conducted using the Venmo app or Venmo.com, regardless of the nature of the payment (or charge), unless expressly offered to you by Venmo.
+Authorized Merchant Payments and Venmo Card transactions may be eligible for protection under the Venmo Protected Purchase Program.
 See Venmo’s User Agreement for more information on Authorized Merchant Payments, Venmo Card transactions and related protection.
-This protection does not apply to any payment you make (or charge you accept) using the Venmo app or Venmo website, regardless of the nature of the payment (or charge).
+The Venmo Protected Purchase Program does not apply to any payment you make (or charge you accept) using the Venmo app or Venmo website, regardless of the nature of the payment (or charge).

 WHO CAN SEE MY TRANSACTIONS?